Angel Orensanz Center: Early history

-After Ansche Chesed left, the synagogue was used by several Eastern European Orthodox Jewish congregations, which reconfigured the space to the more traditional orientation and removed the organ.
-It was first sold to Congregation Shaari Rachmim (Gates of Mercy) in 1873, which used it until 1886.
-Then, as Shaari Rachim moved to New York City's Upper West Side, the synagogue was sold to The First Hungarian Congregation Ohab Zedek (To Love Righteousness) in 1886, which used it as its home until 1921.
-A congregation named Sheveth Achim Anshe Slonim (People of Slonim, Belarus; founded in 1888) worshiped there from 1921 to 1974 and called it Anshe Slonim Synagogue.
-By 1974, membership in the synagogue had dwindled as the neighborhood changed and the Slonim community had dispersed.
-The synagogue was abandoned and was vandalized.
+After Ansche Chesed left in 1874, the synagogue was used by several Eastern European Orthodox Jewish congregations, which reconfigured the space to the more traditional orientation and removed the organ.
+These included Congregation Shaari Rachmim (1873–1886), The First Hungarian Congregation Ohab Zedek (1886–1921). and Sheveth Achim Anshe Slonim (1921–1974), the latter of whom called it Anshe Slonim Synagogue.
+By 1974, the Slonim community had dispersed, and the synagogue building was abandoned and was vandalized.